LukeHeuser/notes/SpringBoot.md

 Most enterprise applications use application context which is recommended for: web apps, web servises - REST API and micro services.

+# POJO vs JavaBean vs SpringBean

+EJB = Enterprise Java Beans (These are rarely used or seen)

+There are 3 constraints to EJB's:
+1. It has a public no-arg constructor
+2. uses getters and setters
+3. must impliment the interface serializable

+### SpringBean

+Any java object that is managed by the spring framework is called a spring bean.

+Spring uses the IOC Container (`Bean Factory` or more likely, `Application Context`) to manage these Objects

+### POJO

+POJO = Plain Old Java Object

+Any Java Object is a POJO